The Simplicial Cylinder DG Ring: Preliminaries About DG Rings

 \begin{proof} We only make the necessary adjustments to the proof of \cite[Theorem 12.8.7]{Ye2}, to make the homomorphism $u$ surjective.
 These adjustments are mostly is step 1 of the proof.
 The strategy of the proof, as it is stated there, remains unchanged.

 We are going to use \cite[Lemmas 12.8.8 and 12.8.10]{Ye2}.
-These lemmas are stated for a base ring $\K$, but the proof works just as well for a base CDG ring $A$.
+These lemmas are stated for a base ring $\K$, but the proofs work just as well for a base CDG ring $A$.
 Compare to \cite[Lemmas 3.20 and 3.19]{Ye1}, where the base is a CDG ring $A$, yet the DG rings are nonpositive.

 Step 1.
 In this step we treat the cases $j = 0, 1$.
 (Unlike the proof in \cite{Ye2}, in which step 1 treated only $j = 0$).

 Choose a graded set $Y_1$ and a collection $\{ b_y \}_{y \in Y_1}$ of elements $b_y \in B^{\opn{deg}(y)}$, such that this collection generates $B^{\natural}$ as an $A^{\natural}$-ring.
 Partition $Y_1$ as follows: $Y_1' := \{ y \in Y_1 \mid \d_B(b_y) \neq 0 \}$ and $Y_1'' := \{ y \in Y_1 \mid \d_B(b_y) = 0 \}$.